stclib/STC/docs/cspan_api.md

 The **cspan** types are templated non-owning *single* and *multi-dimensional* views of an array.
 It supports both row-major and column-major layout efficiently, in a addition to slicing capabilities similar to [python's numpy arrays](https://numpy.org/doc/stable/user/basics.indexing.html).
-Note that each dimension is currently limited to int32_t sizes and 8 dimensions (can be extended).
+Note that **cspan** stores indices as int32_t.
+Multi-dimensional spans can have up to INT32_MAX elements in the RANK-1 inner dimensions in total, and INT32_MAX in the outer dimension.
+Currently limited to 8 dimensions due to ergonomics and optimization of one-dimensional spans.
+More dimensions can be added with the *using_cspan_tuple(N)* macro.

 See also C++
 [std::span](https://en.cppreference.com/w/cpp/container/span) /